 American Schools vs Japanese Schools

-The American school system has three levels- elementary, middle and high school.
+The American school system has three elementary, middle and high school levels.
 One can enrol in both public and private schools.

-However, while all the public schools are run by the government, it is free of cost, but for private schools, one needs to pay a lot.
+However, while the government runs all the public schools, it is free of cost, but one needs to pay a lot for private schools.
 There is no strict uniform code for any of the students.

 Japanese schools focus more on self-discipline, cleanliness, manners, along studying.
 There are four levels in the Japanese schooling system- nursery, kindergarten, elementary and junior high.

-There is a strict rule for uniform and proper behaviour in terms of greeting teachers, keeping the classroom clean and other things.
+There is a strict rule for uniforms and proper behaviour in terms of greeting teachers, keeping the classroom clean and other things.

 Comparison Table